Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Introduction

-\paragraph{Theorems \ref{th:left_right_prec} and \ref{th:left_right_two_cc_characterization} about simultaneous prescription of two convergence curves for weighted and unweighted GMRES (simplified versions)} Consider two prescribed convergence curves of matching length: \begin{itemize} \item $\mathtt{r}_0 > \mathtt{r}_1 > \mathtt{r}_2 > \dots $ for right preconditioned GMRES, \item $\widetilde{\mathtt{r}_0} > \widetilde{\mathtt{r}_1} > \widetilde{\mathtt{r}_2} > \dots $ for left preconditioned GMRES. \end{itemize} The first results is that there exists a system $A x = b$ and a preconditioner $b$ such that both convergence curves are realized.
-Additionally, the eigenvalues of $AH$ can be prescribed.
-The second result is that, for a given preconditioner $H$, there exists a system $Ax=b$ such that both convergence curves are realized \underline{if and only if} there exists a non-singular upper triangular matrix $T$ such that the singular values of $T$ are the inverse of those of $H$ and
+Consider two prescribed convergence curves {$(\mathtt{r}_i)_i$ and $(\widetilde{\mathtt{r}}_i)_i$}: \begin{itemize} \item $\mathtt{r}_0 > \mathtt{r}_1 > \mathtt{r}_2 > \dots $ for right preconditioned GMRES, \item $\widetilde{\mathtt{r}}_0 > \widetilde{\mathtt{r}}_1 > \widetilde{\mathtt{r}}_2 > \dots $ for left preconditioned GMRES. \end{itemize} The first result {(\Cref{th:left_right_prec})}{} is that there exists a system $A x = b$ and a preconditioner $H$ such that both convergence curves are realized.
+Additionally, the eigenvalues of $AH$ (or $HA$, which are the same since both matrices are similar){} can be prescribed.
+The second result {(\Cref{th:left_right_two_cc_characterization})}{} is that, for a given preconditioner $H$, there exists a system $Ax=b$ such that both convergence curves are realized \underline{if and only if} there exists a non-singular upper triangular matrix $T$ such that the singular values of $T$ are the inverse of those of $H$ and